digitalcoyote/NuGetDefense/README.md

   * [National Vulnerability Database](https://nvd.nist.gov/).
 * Simple installation/configuration: the [NuGet Package](https://www.nuget.org/packages/NuGetDefense/) is all you need.
 * Checks dependencies of installed packages based on the target framework.
+* Allow breaking the build based on severity of vulnerability.
+* Ignore specific vulnerabilities/packages.
+* Blacklisting NuGet Packages
+* Whitelisting NuGet Packages
 * MIT Licensed

 ## Planned Features
-* Allow breaking the build based on severity of vulnerability.
-* Ignore specific vulnerabilities/packages.
+* Self-Updating NVD Feed

 ## Requirements
   Currently NuGetDefense is built only in .Net Core 3.1 so you will need the runtime/SDK installed.